nick-shaw/blackmagic-output/README.md

 A Python library for outputting video frames to Blackmagic DeckLink devices using the official DeckLink SDK.
 This library provides a simple interface for displaying static frames, solid colors, and dynamic content from NumPy arrays.

+Written by Nick Shaw, www.antlerpost.com, with a lot of help from [Claude Code](https://www.claude.com/product/claude-code)!

 ## Features

 - **Static Frame Output**: Display static images from NumPy arrays